IRNAS/arribada-pmp/INSTRUCTIONS.md

-# Arribada PMP - Instructions
+# Arribada PMP v1.1 - instruction manual

 ## Description of operation
 When the device is turned on and running, it will periodically enable and disable 5V power supply for Raspberry Pi module.